Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 The business case for electrical fire prevention extends well beyond the cost of the upgrades themselves.
 Insurance carriers operating in the Los Angeles market have become substantially more rigorous in their assessment of electrical risk over the past several years, and the consequences of an unfavorable evaluation are significant.

 Liability is the other side of this.
 A tenant or their insurer who suffers a loss from an electrical fire in a property with known, unaddressed electrical defects has a significant claim.
 The standard of care for a California landlord includes maintaining the electrical system in a safe condition, and documented defects that were not corrected create exactly the evidence of negligence that personal injury and property damage claims require.
-Proactive electrical maintenance and upgrades are not just risk reduction in the insurance sense.
-They are legal risk management as well.
+Proactive electrical maintenance and upgrades are legal risk management as much as they are physical risk reduction.

 Building a Practical Prevention Plan